adelzaitri/adelzaitri.github.io/_posts/2020-12-24-post-2-classification-of-covid19-chest-xray-images-using-cnn.md

 categories:
   - datascience
 tags:
-  - 66daysofdata
   - classification
   - Convolutional Neural Networks
   - TensorFlow
   - Deep Learning
   - Image Classifier
+  - Data Science

 ---

-This is part of the #66daysofdata challenge.
-The challenge consists of an emersion into data and Data Science related projects throughout the next 66 days.
+This is part of the #DailyDataScience challenge.
+The challenge consists of an emersion into data and Data Science related projects.

 For day 2, I worked on creating a Convolutional Neural Network to classify X-ray images into COVID19 images or not.